Before We Begin...

 Keep reaching!
 Keep pursuing the best and the true, and, most assuredly, you will impact the world in beautiful and startling ways.

-This is the first post in a blog series based upon the book, Don’t Eat That Frog!
+This is the introduction to a blog series based upon the book, Don't Eat That Frog!
 A Liberating Look at Time Management Strategies.